sarathlal/sarathlal.github.io/_posts/2024-7-3-understanding-impact-git-reset-hard-command.md

   - GitHub
   - Git
   - Version control
-metadescription: Learn about the impact and potential issues of using the `git reset --hard` command in Git.
+description: Learn about the impact and potential issues of using the `git reset --hard` command in Git.
 Understand best practices to avoid data loss and ensure smooth collaboration.
 ---

 Git is a powerful tool that helps developers track changes and manage their code.
 One of the commands you might use in Git is `git reset --hard`.
 This command can be helpful, but it can also cause problems if not used carefully.
 In this blog post, we'll explain what `git reset --hard` does, the issues it can cause, and how to use it safely.